 Simple (but COMPLETE) Guide about One-to-One Marketing

 One-to-one marketing?
 Wait a minute... how many types of marketing are there?
 I'm afraid, dear reader, the answer is many.
-The case we are dealing with today focuses on a type of marketing that is personalised according to the interests, habits and problems of the consumer.
+The case we are dealing with today focuses on a type of marketing that is personalized according to the interests, habits, and problems of the consumer.

-Thus, within this new concept, individualised and not group marketing strategies are used in order to cultivate a truly unique relationship with customers through highly personalised campaigns, increasing customer satisfaction and benefits for the brand.
+Thus, within this new concept, individualized and not group marketing strategies are used in order to cultivate a truly unique relationship with customers through highly personalized campaigns, increasing customer satisfaction and benefits for the brand.